Updated as of January 2020.

 As such, local and state officials need to have a better understanding of how much federal money comes into the state and how it is used to pay for personnel, services, programs, and infrastructure.
 Only then can they evaluate the costs, benefits, and risks of taking what appears to be “free” money from the federal government.

 Obviously, it is not “free money” and should not be treated as such.

-- Nearly half of federal funds to North Carolina ($9.1 billion) went to Medicaid in FY 2016-17.
-The next four largest categories (food assistance, financial aid, transportation, and K-12 schools) received $6.6 billion.
-All other categories received $4.5 billion.
+- In Fiscal Year 2016-17, nearly half of federal funds to North Carolina ($9.6 billion) went to Medicaid and the Children’s Health Insurance Program (CHIP).
+The next four largest categories – food assistance, financial aid, transportation, and K-12 schools – received $7.1 billion.
+Federal funds in every other area totaled $4 billion.

 - Limit total spending growth, including federal funds, to no more than the combined rate of population growth and inflation.
-During the state budget process, budget writers should also establish a process for making a revenue estimate of the amount of federal funds that the state expects to receive.
+Budget writers should forecast federal funds the state expects to receive.

 - Prepare for future reductions in federal funds.
-Programs that depend on federal funding should begin planning now for the probable loss of federal support due to economic downturns, political changes, and the inevitable increase in Social Security, Medicare, and entitlement program spending.
+Programs that depend on federal funding should begin planning now for the probable loss of federal support due to economic downturns, political changes, and the inevitable increase in spending on Social Security, Medicare, and other entitlement programs.

 - Do not expand reliance on federal funds.
 Whether Medicaid expansion, housing, or transportation, North Carolina policymakers and taxpayers will be better prepared financially if the state limits its exposure to federal funds.